AlerianEmperor/LuxRenderer/README.md

 - SAH BVH.

-- Render models with 10M+ triangles.
+- Render models with 10M+ triangles using vertex compression and Texture DownScale

 - Normal mapping and convert bump map to normal map.